 Partially as a result of these factors, GDP growth in Türkiye has been volatile since the beginning of 2020, which has impacted the Group's growth and increased non-performing loans.
-In the first six months of 2020, GDP increased by
+Including due to the impact of COVID-19 both on Türkiye and globally, overall GDP growth for 2020 was only 1.8%.
+In 2021, growth increased to 11.4%, principally driven